Alejandrovc0/Inventory-Management-System/README.md

     git clone https://github.com/your-username/Inventory-Management-System.git
     ```

+2. Set up the MySQL database:
+    - Create a new MySQL database and run the provided [SQL script](SQL-script) to set up the necessary tables and sample data.
+    - You can use a MySQL database management tool like MySQL Workbench, or the MySQL command line interface to execute the script.
+Save the [script](SQL-script) to a file, e.g., setup_database.sql.
+    - Execute the script using a MySQL client:

+    ```bash
+    mysql -u your_username -p < setup_database.sql
+    ```

+3. Configure the database connection:
+    - Update the database connection settings in the Database.h file.

-2. Open the project in Visual Studio:
+4. Open the project in Visual Studio:
     - Launch Visual Studio.
     - Select "Open a project or solution".
     - Navigate to the cloned repository directory and select the `.sln` file.

-3. Build the project:
+5. Build the project:
     - In Visual Studio, select "Build" from the top menu.
     - Choose "Build Solution" (or press `Ctrl+Shift+B`).

-4. Run the project:
+6. Run the project:
     - Press `F5` to start debugging or `Ctrl+F5` to run without debugging.

 ## Project Structure